MenakaGodakanda/task-manager/README.md

 ```

 ### 3. Develop the Application
-- Follow the file structure
+- Follow the file structure and create and modify below files.
 - Modify the `App.jsx`
 - Create the `TaskForm.jsx`
 - Create the `TaskList.jsx`
 - Create the `TaskItem.jsx`
-- Open `src/index.css` and add some basic styles:
+- Open `src/index.css` and add some basic styles.

 ### 4. Run the Application
 - Start the development server: